dustinpfister/blog_posts/_posts/js-document-location.md

 layout: post
 categories: js
 id: 365
-updated: 2019-06-30 20:36:37
+updated: 2019-06-30 20:38:08
-version: 1.14
+version: 1.15
 ---

 The [document location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) property contains a [location object](https://developer.mozilla.org/en-US/docs/Web/API/Location) in client side javaScript that contains the url of the current page, along with other useful properties about the current location.
-An additon to being a way to know the current url, it can also be used to preform a redirect to a new location.
+An addition to being a way to know the current url, it can also be used to preform a redirect to a new location.
 That is because although the object itself is read only a new url can be set to the property that will cause the browser to load that url.
 So in this post I will be outlining some basic use case examples of the document.location property.

 <!-- more -->